4 Exploratory Data Analysis

 4.4 Exploring Categorical Features

-We begin with the distribution of the target feature churn, which indicates whether a customer has closed a credit card account.
-Understanding this distribution is essential for assessing class balance, a factor that directly affects model training and interpretation.
-The bar plot and pie chart below summarise the proportion of customers who churned:
+We begin by examining the distribution of the target feature churn, which indicates whether a customer has closed a credit card account.
+Understanding this distribution is important for assessing class balance, a factor that influences both model training and the interpretation of predictive performance.
+The bar plot and pie chart below summarize the proportion of customers who churned:

 library(ggplot2)